microsoft/r-server-campaign-optimization/Resources/Instructions/CIG_Workflow.md

   * This step may take 10-15 minutes to complete.
 Feel free to skip it if you wish, the data already exists in the SQL database. *

 7. Debra will now use PowerBI to visualize the recommendations created from her model.
-She creates the PowerBI Dashboard which you can find in the **Resources** directory.
+She creates the PowerBI Dashboard which you can find in the `Campaign` directory.
 She uses an ODBC connection to connect to the data, so that it will always show the most recently modeled and scored data, using the [instructions here](Visualize_Results.md).

 <img src="../Images/visualize.png">